RomeroCamilo/RomeroCamilo/README.md

 - 👀 I’m interested in Software Development!
 - 🌱 I’m currently learning Software development
 - 💞️ I’m looking to collaborate on projects!
-- 📫 How to reach me - camilo.romero@stu.bmcc.cuny.edu
+- 📫 How to reach me - camilo.romero19@myhunter.cuny.edu

 <!---
 RomeroCamilo/RomeroCamilo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.